wp-plugins/mycurator/README.txt

 Find out more at <a href="http://www.target-info.com/" >MyCurator</a>.

+* Pro-actively finds the content you want, no need to search every time, making it easy to regularly curate new posts.
 * Easily handle 100's of articles a day and multiple writers, categories and sites with Quick post and bulk curation tools.
 * Customize to your specific niche by choosing what sources to read and what to look for in each article
 * For even more content accuracy, simply train with thumbs up/down and weed out off-topic and spam articles